JonesBeach/memphis/README.md

 ## Overview
 `memphis` contains a few execution modes, each for learning about a different aspect of interpreter/compiler development:
-1. treewalk (default) - farthest along in development
+1. treewalk (default): farthest along in development.
-1. bytecode VM - foundation complete, missing most Python features
+1. bytecode VM: foundation complete, but missing many Python features.
-1. LLVM JIT compiler - very early, contains only a single hardcoded example
+1. LLVM JIT compiler: very _very_ early, contains only a single hardcoded example.

 See [SUPPORTED.md](docs/SUPPORTED.md) for details on specific features.

 ## Design Goals
 - Minimal dependencies.
 Uses zero dependencies by default, or enable the REPL, Python stdlib, or LLVM backend as needed.
 This means you can run Python code which does not call the stdlib (limiting, I know) through the treewalk interpreter or bytecode VM using no third-party Rust code.
-Which I find kinda neat and worth preserving.
+I find this kinda neat and worth preserving.
   - `pyo3`: Only needed for c_stdlib functionality.
   - `crossterm`: Only needed for REPL support.
   - `inkwell`: Only needed if using the LLVM backend.